airvzxf/archlinux-brightness-xrandr/README.md

         - In this example it will decrease the brightness by 10.
             - `brightness-xrandr --increase 80 --decrease 20 --increase 70 --decrease 10`

+## INSTALLATION AND MANUAL EXECUTION

+### Installation

+#### Introduction

+This package is stored in the AUR (Arch Linux User Repository).
+AUR is a repository where anyone with an Arch Linux web account can upload a configuration file, which has instructions for downloading and installing the package.
+In addition, it contains information on the people who maintain or contribute to it.

+#### AUR package installer

+Normally, the `pacman` command is used to install official packages.
+However, this command does not work for AUR packages.
+There are specific tools that help AUR package management, like `yay`.

+To install this package, first [install yay][install yay] and then run the following
+command: `yay --sync brightness-xrandr`.

+### Manual execution

+[Directly download][raw file of this package] the [brightness-xrandr][this package file] file and use it on your computer.

+Verify that the file has the appropriate execution permissions for your needs: `ls --long brightness-xrandr`.
+You can add execute permissions to the owner user with `chmod u+x brightness-xrandr` or to all with `chmod +x brightness-xrandr`.

+Run this tool with one of the following commands.

+- `./brightness-xrandr --help`.
+- `bash brightness-xrandr --help`.
+- `/usr/bin/env bash brightness-xrandr --help`.
+- `/usr/bin/bash brightness-xrandr --help`.

 ## CONTRIBUTE

 You can always follow the official GitHub guides: [contributing to projects][contributing to projects]